AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

 Returns the remaining free space for logging data to the SRAM (max.
-2048 byte)
+2048 byte).

 **Syntax:** `logmem?`<br>
 *101:OK WITH TEXT<br>